comitanigiacomo/cyberSecurity/hackTheBox/startingPoint/dancing.md

 	5114111 blocks of size 4096.
 1747877 blocks available
 ```

-Finally i can use the get command to download flag.txt and i have the flag
+Finally i can use the `get`` command to download flag.txt and obtain the flag
 ```
 cmd : get flag.txt